cloudbank-project/image-research-computing-tutorial/README.md

 You may be familiar with a *zip* or *tar* file containing all the files within a directory.
 A *machine image* is analogous; think of it as a zip file of the entire computer's contents from operating system to home directory to code to data files.

 The idea is that once
 a cloud Virtual Machine (VM) is *configured* for use: It can be stored as a machine image.
-This stored snapshot is cheap but obviously does not run.
+This stored snapshot is cheap but it obviously does not *execute any code*.
-To run it again it is loaded back into a Virtual Machine.
+To run it again it is loaded back into a new Virtual Machine.
 For our purposes these images are working research computing environments for scientists.